 Nick Gravenites is cool.
 For his instinct for finding the moment, particularly back in the 1960s, I’d liken him to Neal Cassady,* the counter-culture icon who was taken into the beatnik fold in 1950s New York by Jack Kerouac and Allen Ginsberg (the character Dean Moriarty in Kerouac’s On the Road was said to be based on him, and he also featured in several of Ginsberg’s poems) and later somehow found his way to the West Coast where he drove the bus for Ken Kesey’s Merry Pranksters in the 1960s.

 Like Cassady, Gravenites managed to migrate from one avant-garde movement to another.
-After becoming enamored with the Chicago blues scene along with talented young white musicians like Paul Butterfield, Elvin Bishop, Michael Bloomfield, Charlie Musselwhite and Steve Miller while still a student at the University of Chicago in the early 1960s, Gravenites made his way to his way to San Francisco, where he became familiar with the Haight-Ashbury scene and founded a band, Electric Flag with Bloomfield.
+After becoming enamored with the Chicago blues scene along with talented young white musicians like Paul Butterfield, Elvin Bishop, Michael Bloomfield, Charlie Musselwhite and Steve Miller while still a student at the University of Chicago in the early 1960s, Gravenites made his way to San Francisco, where he became familiar with the Haight-Ashbury scene and founded a band, Electric Flag with Bloomfield.

 While in Chicago, Gravenites wrote “Born in Chicago,” which became a staple of the Paul Butterfield Blues Band, and with Bloomfield penned “East-West,” the title tune of the Butterfield band’s second album.
 He collaborated frequently with Bloomfield before forming Electric Flag with him, as Bloomfield was seeking an edgier sound than the Butterfield band provided.